stevearrants/style/docs/interfacewriting.md

 If the interface item is incorrectly spelled or capitalized, go with the way it is presented in the interface.
 The reader often looks for *precisely* that spelling.
-Put in a ticket to get the interface changed.
+Contact engineering to suggest an interface edit.

 ### Direct the reader